ahmethakanyildiz/socialease/README.md

 Lombok is a code generation library that can be integrated into the IDE while developing a Java project.
 Lombok integration is required in the developer version of this project!
 Otherwise, it will give an error.

 ##### Changes comes with second commit
 There were some issues with the deleteClub and updateClub functions.
 Deleting a club/subclub was causing some data not to be deleted and bloating the database.
-These two functions have been updated.
+These two functions have been updated.</br>
-Added deleteUser function.
+Added deleteUser function.</br>
 The evaluateReport function was able to ban the reported user.
 I changed it to delete instead of ban.
 So when a user is reported and banned, his account is deleted.
-Some visual improvements have been made.
+Some visual improvements have been made.</br>